Skip to main content

 Wadi Hilo, Petroglyph 9.
 Wild Asses and Anthropomorphic Figures.Wadi Helo (Arabic: وادي حلو, literally ‘Sweet wadi’) is a seasonal watercourse located in the Hajar Mountains of Sharjah, in the United Arab Emirates.
 There are remains of a massive 19th century village, as well as houses and features dating from the Neolithic to the Islamic Period.
 The site is important for both the extensive water course, and for the rich copper deposits that were mined for over 8000 years.
 Numerous petroglyphs are found along the edge of the wadi.

-Petroglyph KM21-47 Khatm Al Melaha, Sharjah.
-Human figure, two wild asses, other indeterminate figures.
-Carvings still under investigation.Probably Neolithic or earlier.
-These are common motifs in southern Arabia, Oman, and the UAE.
-Many similar motifs ...
+DStreth Version.
+Petroglyph J7, Khatm Al Melaha, Kalba, Sharjah.
+One human male to the left, and another human to the right.
+Neolithic or earlier.
+These are common motifs in southern Arabia, Oman, and the UAE. ...
 Read More

-Natural Version with Paint, Petroglyph G4 Khatm Al Melaha, Kalba, Sharjah.
-A single poorly defined animal.
+Natural Version, Petroglyph J18 Khatm Al Melaha, Kalba, Sharjah.
+Poorly defined symbols.
 Likely Neolithic or earlier.
-[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha ...
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is an archaeological site ...
 Read More